gitlabhq/gitlab-runner/docs/index.md

 GitLab Runner is an application that works with GitLab CI/CD to run jobs in a pipeline.

-## Use GitLab.com runners
+## Use GitLab.com SaaS runners

-If you use GitLab.com, you can run your CI/CD jobs on runners hosted by GitLab.
+If you use GitLab.com, you can run your CI/CD jobs on [SaaS runners](https://docs.gitlab.com/ee/ci/runners/index.html) hosted by GitLab.
-These runners are [managed](https://docs.gitlab.com/ee/ci/runners/index.html) by GitLab and fully integrated with GitLab.com.
+These runners are managed by GitLab and fully integrated with GitLab.com.
 By default these runners are enabled for all projects.
 You can [disable the runners](https://docs.gitlab.com/ee/ci/runners/runners_scope.html#disable-shared-runners) if you have the Owner role for the project.

+## Use self-managed runners **(FREE SELF)**

 Alternatively, you can install GitLab Runner and register your own runners on GitLab.com or on your own instance.

-## Use self-managed runners **(FREE SELF)**

-To use self-managed runners, you [**install**](install/index.md) GitLab Runner on infrastructure that you own or manage.
+To use self-managed runners, you [install](install/index.md) GitLab Runner on infrastructure that you own or manage.

 ### Scale a fleet of runners